chauff/cse1500-web-transcripts/_lectures/design.md

 <sup>Screenshot taken on September 2, 2020.</sup>

-The W3C writes the following about the AppCache: *This feature is in the process of being removed from the web platform. (**This is a long process that takes many years.**) Using the application cache feature at this time is highly discouraged.
-Use service workers instead.*
+The W3C writes the following about the AppCache: _This feature is in the process of being removed from the web platform. (**This is a long process that takes many years.**) Using the application cache feature at this time is highly discouraged.
+Use service workers instead._

 ## Self-check

 Here are a few questions you should be able to answer after having followed the lecture and having worked through the required readings:

 <details>
   <summary>True or False?
-The `action` attribute of an HTML form defines where the data gets sent.
+The <span markdown="span">action</span> attribute of an HTML form defines where the data gets sent.
 Its value must be a valid relative or absolute URL.</summary>
   True.
 </details>